 Interesting facts about Mount Yamnuska

 In June 2018 Indigenous plaques were put in place in a number of locations in the Bow Valley.
 There is a plaque at Mount Yamnuska that explains to readers “that in Stoney the mountain is called Îyâ Mnathka, which means flat-faced mountain.”
-I also learned that the Stonery Nakoda people don’t usually climb mountains because they are seen as sacred places.
+I also learned that the Stoney Nakoda people don’t usually climb mountains because they are seen as sacred places.

 Yamnuska’s sheer cliff faces are approximately 500 million years old.